0xPelamar/challenges/portswigger/SQLi/errorBasedBlind/readme.md

 	}
 }

-// performAttack sends the payload and returns true if the server responds with 500 (Internal Server Error) func performAttack(ctx context.Context, pos int, char rune) bool {
+func performAttack(ctx context.Context, pos int, char rune) bool {
 	// Oracle SQL Payload:
 	// If the character matches, we trigger a divide-by-zero error (1/0).